civo/docs/content/docs/object-stores/object-store-credentials.md

 <TabItem value="cli" label="Civo CLI">

-To create a new Object store credential with your chosen name, you can use the `civo objectstore credential create` CLI command, like this:
+To create a new object store credential with your chosen name, you can use the `civo objectstore credential create` CLI command, like this:

 ```console
 $ civo objectstore credential create demo-credential